-Into the Black — This is a new book on the birth and service of the space shuttle Columbia.
+Into the Black: The Extraordinary Untold Story of the First Flight of the Space Shuttle Columbia and the Astronauts Who Flew Her — This is a new book on the birth and service of the space shuttle Columbia.
 It’s not a very technical book but nonetheless a very exciting read.
 The book is based on interviews and declassified materials that tell the story of how the space shuttle was designed, and why it was important to do so.
 Books that attempt to weave together technical history and adventure are not so easy to pull off; they either get lost in technical details or sound too condescending.
 But “Into the Black” definitely gets it right!
 Even Chris Hadfield, the Canadian astronaut of “Space Oddity” fame loves the book: “Beautifully researched and written, Into The Black tells the true, complete story of the Space Shuttle better than it’s ever been told before.”

-The New Science of Strong Materials — This book was recommended reading by one of my professors when I started my PhD.
+The New Science of Strong Materials: Or Why You Don’t Fall Through the Floor (Penguin Science) — This book was recommended reading by one of my professors when I started my PhD.
 It is a book explaining in a clear and no-nonsense style why materials exhibit their specific properties and why they behave the way they do.
 Why is wood weaker than steel?
 And why is glass incredibly strong when manufactured as thin whiskers but shatters easily as a bulk material?
 What is special about the author, Prof. J E Gordon, is that he is capable of conveying very technical matters in the style of a novel that is enticing to read and educating at the same time.
 The book is full of chemistry, physics and engineering but Gordon conveys the underlying physical insights using simple analogies that will stay with you for a long time.

 The Jet Engine — This is one of my all time favourite engineering books.
 I don’t know any other book that describes the design of modern jet engines in the same detail.
 Basically everything is covered: the basic theory, compressors, combustion chambers, turbines, nozzles, cooling systems, you name it, it’s in there.
 What’s more, even though there are a lot equations in this book, this is one of the rare occasions where the maths is used to provide physical insight into the governing factors that drive jet engine design.
 So even if equations are not your thing, you would still learn a ton from this book as the significance of the equations are always explained in plain English.
 Finally, in my opinion the art work and picture collection in this book make it worth the price of entry alone.